-The mean number of hits is in agreement with the predictions of [13] and a detector running at 85% single-electron efficiency.
-Not all data were analysed and users are welcome to study them using the data sets on available on the Grid 2 .
+The mean number of hits is in agreement with the predictions of [13] and

-The GridPix detector will be further tested and developed in view of a TPC that will be installed in a heavy ion experiment at the EIC or other future colliders.
-A follow-up paper is in preparation on the measured dE/dxor dN/dx resolution and other performance topics.
+- Not all data were analysed and users are welcome to study them using the data sets on available on the Grid 2 . - The GridPix detector will be further tested and developed in view of a - TPC that will be installed in a heavy ion experiment at the EIC or other - future colliders.
+A follow-up paper is in preparation on the measured dE/dx - or dN/dx resolution and other performance topics.

-420 Acknowledgements
+431 Acknowledgements

-This research was funded by the Netherlands Organisation for Scientific Research NWO.
-The authors want to thank the support of the mechanical and electronics departments at Nikhef and the detector laboratory in Bonn.
-The measurements leading to these results have been performed at the Test Beam Facility at DESY Hamburg (Germany), a member of the Helmholtz Association (HGF).
+- This research was funded by the Netherlands Organisation for Scientific - Research NWO.
+The authors want to thank the support of the mechanical - and electronics departments at Nikhef and the detector laboratory in Bonn. - The measurements leading to these results have been performed at the Test - Beam Facility at DESY Hamburg (Germany), a member of the Helmholtz - 437 Association (HGF).